railwayapp/docs/src/docs/deploy/deployments.md

 deploying multiple projects from a single [monorepo](/deploy/monorepo).

 When specifying a start command, the behavior of the image depends on type of build:

-- Dockerfile: the start command overrides the Docker image's ENTRYPOINT in [exec form](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example)
+- **Dockerfile**: the start command overrides the Docker image's ENTRYPOINT in [exec form](https://docs.docker.com/engine/reference/builder/#exec-form-entrypoint-example)
-- Buildpack: the start command is inserted as a [buildpack launch process](https://buildpacks.io/docs/app-developer-guide/run-an-app/#user-provided-shell-process)
+- **Buildpack**: the start command is inserted as a [buildpack launch process](https://buildpacks.io/docs/app-developer-guide/run-an-app/#user-provided-shell-process)

 <Image
 src="https://res.cloudinary.com/railway/image/upload/v1637798815/docs/custom-start-command_a8vcxs.png"